alan-turing-institute/data-safe-haven/docs/tutorial/deployment_tutorials/how-to-deploy-shm.md

       </p>
     </details>

-## Configure internal administrator accounts
+## :id: 7.
+Configure internal administrator accounts

 The emergency access admin account should not be used except in a genuine emergency.
 In particular, it should not be used as a shared admin account for routine administration of the Safe Haven.